dartl0l/spiking-learn/README.md

 # spiking_network_learning_algorithm
-This is "framework" for machine learning with spiking neural networks using Fisher' Iris, Wisconsin Breast Bancer and skelarn Digits datasets.
+This is "framework" for spiking neural networks machine learning based on temporal encoding using Fisher' Iris, Wisconsin Breast Bancer and skelarn Digits datasets.
 You can optimize model parameters using MultiNEAT neuroevolution library.
 It can be running with mpi.